Skip to main content

 "Oh.
 Sorry.
 I never knew her husband and…" he stopped as one of the girls rang the bell.
 "I have to go, Dadabhai."
 Aniruddha nodded watching him greet Sampoorna with a smile.

 Bondita was reading her lesson out loud, closing the door and window of the study room.
 It was late, and the music from the Jalsa grew louder.
 She placed her hands over her ears in vain.
 She needed to finish the lesson before Barrister Babu scolded her again.
 Bondita's thoughts suddenly wandered.
 Why was he being so indifferent?
-Was it her imagination that she thought that their relationship had progressed quite a bit over the past few months?
+Was it her imagination that she thought their relationship had progressed quite a bit over the past few months?
 Maybe it was.
 She shook her head.
 Bondita always believed he had married her for their dream.
 He said so.
 Nothing should make her feel otherwise.
 Not even his own actions.
 She shook her head again to concentrate.
 The music irked her now.

 Aniruddha locked the bedroom door and sighed.
 The room was a mess.
 His wet towel was on the bed, and some of the wetness had soaked the mattress.
 His clothes were scattered.
-His books are unorganized.
+His books are unorganised.
 He remembered his instructions to Bondita.
-One good thing about her was she never forced something once she was told not to do it.
+One good thing about her was that she never forced something once she was told not to do it.
 The bad thing about that was, however, the mess in his room.
 Ever since she came home, his things were in place, and the room was clean.
 Now he realised why.
 She did all the work almost invisibly.
 The guilt hit him again.
 This wasn't her job, was it?
 Aniruddha shook his head.
 He went about cleaning his room.
-He knew calling Bihari at this hour would alert Bondita who would either come to help or smirk victoriously knowing he was clueless without her.
+He knew calling Bihari at this hour would alert Bondita, who would either come to help or smirk victoriously, knowing he was clueless without her.
 He couldn't let either happen.
 The sound of her anklet alerted him.
 He jumped and checked the lock.
 He turned off the lights and waited.
 Her shadow fell under the closed door.
 She had stopped.

 Bondita eyed the closed door.
 He had locked it again.
 Was it actually possible that he was asleep?
 Or was he in some way avoiding sharing the room?
 Bondita frowned.
 Why would he do that?
 He made her understand that… Bondita shook her head.
-She was never someone to claim right over something she didn't have.
+She was never someone to claim rights over something she didn't have.
 He knew it.
 She walked away to her old bedroom.

 Asha walked in and she laid down her books.